RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 Note: For now this works only if you have single node :)
 Check how much disk you have left `df -h`, if you have plenty then you can change pv disk size by modifying var named size in `playbooks/hostpath.yml`.
 You can also increase size of PVs by modifying array values...remember to change both.

-To start hostpath setup execute following on hypervisor
+To start hostpath setup execute following on **hypervizor**
 ```
 [root@CentOS-73-64-minimal hetzner-ocp]# ansible-playbook -i /root/inventory playbooks/hostpath.yml
 ```

 ### NFS
 By default bastion host is setup for NFS servers.
-To created correct directories and pv objects, execute following playbook on hypervizor
+To created correct directories and pv objects, execute following playbook on **hypervizor**

 ```
 [root@CentOS-73-64-minimal hetzner-ocp]# ansible-playbook -i /root/inventory /root/hetzner-ocp/playbooks/nfs.yml